pikvm/pikvm/README.md

 -----

 # Limitations
-* In very rare cases, old motherboards contain a buggy BIOS that does not understand the keyboard of the **v2** platform (bellow).
+* In very rare cases, some motherboards contain a buggy BIOS that does not understand the keyboard of the **v2** platform (bellow).
 The reason for this is that the BIOS doesn't fully implement the USB HID stack for composite devices correctly.
-Meanwhile, Mass Storage Drive will be detected.
+Meanwhile, Mass Storage Drive can be detected.
 For this case, we suggest using the Arduino HID from the **v0** platform with **v2**.
 Thus the Pi-KVM will be connected by two USB cables to the motherboard: one of them will be responsible for the keyboard and mouse, the other for everything else.
 See [here](pages/arduino_hid.md).
 * A similar problem can be observed on devices with UEFI: the keyboard works fine, but the mouse does not work.
 This problem is much less significant, since all UEFI can be configured using the keyboard and hotkeys, without the mouse.
-If you want to get a mouse, the solution will be the same: using an Arduino HID, as in the advice above.
+If you want to get a mouse, the solution can be the same: using an Arduino HID, as in the advice above.

 Our future [v3 platform](#the-future-v3-platform-work-in-progress) will contain an optional HID module for such cases, so you won't have to build anything yourself.